Muira Puama Summary

-The traditional method of preparation involves mixing Muira Puama, and Catuaba (Erythroxylum catuaba, Trichilia catigua, or Anemopaegma arvense), and infusing them in warm water over night.
-"This will yield an amber coloured beverage that is ready to drink".
+The traditional method of preparation involves mixing Muira Puama, and Catuaba (Erythroxylum catuaba, Trichilia catigua, or Anemopaegma arvense), and infusing them in warm water overnight.

 The natives of the Amazon also used this herb to treat what was referred to as "nervous weakness', which include symptoms such as lassitude, general lack of interest/motivation, tremors, sexual debility, .
 It was also commonly employed in stroke recovery, and aid in coping with stressful circumstances (both emotional and physical), in the Amazon. .

-The neuroprotective and memory ameliorating effects of this herb that have been discovered may be responsible for the success of this herb for these illness.
+The neuroprotective and memory enhancing effects of this herb that have been discovered may be responsible for the success of this herb for this illness.

 + Traditional Chinese Medicine

-Not commonly used, however some non-peer reviewed articles indicate that its actions are warming in nature, and enters the triple burner meridian.
-It is thought by some to regulate both yin and yang in the triple burner, and is used as a circulation tonic.
+Not commonly used.
+However, some non-peer reviewed articles indicate that its actions are warming in nature and enter the triple burner meridian.
+It is thought by some to regulate both yin and yang in the triple burner and is used as a circulation tonic.

-Due to Muira puamas effects on libido, it may have some effect on the kidney meridian as well, however more professional opinion is needed on this information.
+Due to Muira puamas effects on libido, it may have some effect on the kidney meridian as well.

 - (1:2 Liquid Extract)